cakephp/docs/en/core-libraries/validation.rst

 Validators offer several methods to control which fields accept empty values and which empty values are accepted and not forwarded to other validation rules for the named field.
-CakePHP provides empty value support for six different shapes of data:
+CakePHP provides empty value support for different shapes of data:

 #. ``allowEmptyString()`` Should be used when you want to only accept